Intent Router

 - Strict retry — if the first attempt produces unparseable JSON or fails validation, the prompt is augmented with a notice: “Previous output was invalid.
 Retry and return exactly one JSON object matching the schema.”

-If both attempts in a stage fail, the stage returns no result and control falls through to the next stage (or the final answer_directly fallback).
+If both attempts in a stage fail, the stage returns no result and control falls through to the next stage or clarification.

 Context assembly